-You should not take this medication if you are allergic to oxcarbazepine.
+You should not take this medicine if you are allergic to oxcarbazepine or eslicarbazepine.

-Some young people have thoughts about suicide when first taking an antidepressant.
-Your doctor will need to check your progress at regular visits while you are using oxcarbazepine.
+Some people have thoughts about suicide while taking oxcarbazepine.
+Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Do not start or stop taking oxcarbazepine during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both mother and baby.
 Tell your doctor right away if you become pregnant while taking oxcarbazepine for seizures.